mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

        Default: 2.
      - After a log level is specified, output log messages greater than or equal to that level
    * - logger_backupCount
-     - Controls the number of mindspire Python module log files.
+     - Controls the number of mindspore Python module log files.
      - Integer
      - Default: 30
      -
    * - logger_maxBytes
-     - Controls the size of the mindspire Python module log file.
+     - Controls the size of the mindspore Python module log file.
      - Integer
      - Default: 52428800 bytes
      -